onnela-lab/gptools/gptools-stan/docs/poisson_regression/poisson_regression.md

 ## Gaussian process using fast Fourier transforms

 If, as in this example, observations are regularly spaced, we can evaluate the likelihood using the fast Fourier transform.
-Similarly, we can construct a non-centered parameterization by transforming Fourier coefficients with {stan:func}`gp_transform_irfft`.
+Similarly, we can construct a non-centered parameterization by transforming Fourier coefficients with {stan:func}`gp_transform_inv_rfft`.

 ```{literalinclude} poisson_regression_fourier_centered.stan
    :language: stan